allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 class="small-image"/>

 Now, it gets us to an interesting point, where there is no upper page.
-In such case, a new one needs to be generated (ant it will be the new root page!).
+In such case, a new one needs to be generated (and it becomes the new root page!).

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/self-balancing-step-2b.webp"
 alt="Self-balancing, step 2b, Generating a new root page."